 A woman with dark hair, wearing a tan trench coat, is smiling and looking up at a modern building with a grid of windows.
 She is holding a red umbrella.
-The image is partially obscured by a dark, semi-transparent overlay.
+The background is a blurred image of the building's exterior.